 As each garment takes several minutes to output the DTG process suits lower number batches of garments.
 It is highly suited to more complex and detailed artwork.
-The printer produces a faithful reproduction of photographic detail with few restrictions on colour when outputting from high resolution artwork.
+The printer produces a faithful reproduction of photographic detail with few restrictions on colour.
 DTG printing needs no physical setup up so works out cheaper than screen printing.
 As screen printing artwork with more than one colour involves a screen setup per colour this means additional setup costs compared with none using the DTG printing method.

 In short DTG printing is a cost effective way of producing quality samples and limited runs of garments with accurate, vibrant reproduction of photography, illustration and colour graphics.

-As part of the launch of our new website we thought it would really help our users if we were to outline the DTG printing process with a short video.
-We also really wanted a chance to showcase our brand new state of the art Epson SC F2100 direct to garment printer which we think is pretty impressive.
-From the level of detail it produces through to it’s colour reproduction it really does produce fantastic results that we’ve tried to justice in the video.
-We’ve featured examples of artwork from clients that we’ve printed for in the past that we feel really demonstrates the level of graphic detail this DTG printer can accomplish.
+As part of the launch of our new website we thought it would really help to outline the DTG printing process with a DTGMCR video.
+We also really wanted a chance to showcase our brand new state of the art Epson SC F2100 printer, which we think is pretty impressive.
+From the level of detail it produces through to it’s colour reproduction it really does produce fantastic results.
+We have tried to do justice in the DTGMCR video.
+We’ve featured examples of artwork from clients that we’ve printed for in the past.
+We feel these artworks really demonstrate the level of graphic detail this DTG printer can accomplish.
 The multicoloured designs of the artwork featured would typically have been separated over multiple silk mesh screens.
-They would then be screen printed but with this technology the artwork can be printed straight to the garment without the same level of setup.
+They would then be screen printed.
+With this technology the artwork can be printed straight to the garment without the same level of setup.

-This DTG printer can output a printed garment in a matter of minutes with little or no setup this makes it the perfect solution for creating samples, limited runs or even for those customers running a brand looking for low volume printing on an ad hoc basis.
-The DTG printer features interchangeable garment platens that allow it to adapt to your garment requirements from t-shirts, hooded jumpers to tote bags it’s got you covered.
+This DTG printer can output a printed garment in a matter of minutes with little or no setup.
+This makes it the perfect solution for creating samples, limited runs.
+Even for those customers running a brand looking for low volume printing on an ad hoc basis.
+The DTG printer features interchangeable garment platens that allow it to adapt to your garment requirements.
+This includes t-shirts, hooded jumpers to tote bags it’s got you covered.
 The printer will accept artwork in both pixel and vector form.
 Once you have submitted artwork it’s as easy as exporting it to the dedicated DTG printing software.
 Once printed the garment needs to be cured using a heat press to remove moisture.
 The garment is then colourfast and washable.
 It’s then ready to be shipped by our team.

-Having been established in the creative arts hub Islington Mill Salford for nearly a decade as our sibling screen printing company one69a.
-We’ve screen printed for a wealth of different clients including Umbro, Nike, Manchester Art Gallery, Patagonia and Stan Chow to name a few.
+Our studio and team have been established in the creative arts scene of Manchester since 2009.
+Based at Islington Mill, Salford for nearly a decade as our sibling screen printing company one69a.
+We’ve screen printed for a wealth of different clients including Umbro, Nike, Manchester Art Gallery, Patagonia and Stan Chow.
 We have experimented with printing onto a whole host of different things from t-shirts to records sleeves to breeze blocks.
-After acknowledging a demand within our customer base for smaller runs of high quality printed garments, with an even better turnaround time and without the setup costs associated with screen printing, we decided to expand into DTG printing.
+After acknowledging a demand within our customer base for smaller runs of high quality printed garments.
+DTG (Direct to Garment) printing allows even better turnaround time and without the setup costs associated with screen printing.

 We’ve an experienced and passionate team at the helm.
-Directors Mark Jermyn and Nathan Hughes oversee the day to day operation of things in the studio and behind the scenes.
+Director Mark Jermyn oversees the day to day operation of things in the studio and behind the scenes.

 Mark along with his business partner Sally Gilford established one69a decade ago.
-They were printing for a host of local businesses from their basement back then but now each of them caters for different markets within the printing industry with Sally an established educator and facilitator and Mark along with Nathan firmly established in the garment and fine art printing side of things.
+They were printing for a host of local businesses from their basement back then but now each of them caters for different markets within the printing industry.
+Sally an established educator and facilitator and Mark firmly established in the garment and fine art printing side of things.
 Four studio spaces later they’re firmly nestled in the former event space on the ground floor of Islington Mill.
-Mark a regular on the music and street art scene of Manchester has exhibited nationally and internationally through his alias Moderate Realism with major commissions for the Refuge and The Lowry, Salford Quays.
-Nathan joined in March 2016.
-A Salford University graduate with a real talent for all things design.
-Now a screen print virtuoso with a budding streetwear business Habits.
-You’re in safe hands.
+Mark a regular on the music and street art scene of Manchester has exhibited nationally and internationally through his alias Moderate Realism.
+Mark has had major commissions for the Refuge and The Lowry in Salford Quays.

 Our New Website